rubenrocha26/devops-24-25-1241924/CA1/part3/react-and-spring-data-rest-basic/README.md

 ```

 **Dependencies:**
-This task is configured to automatically run before the standard Gradle `clean task, integrating it into the regular cleanup process.
+This task is configured to automatically run before the standard Gradle `clean task`, integrating it into the regular cleanup process.

 ### Verification of Task Functionality